A Versatile Glue

 Note that while sanding dust can be used to thicken G/5 because it cures very fast, it is not a true thickener for standard epoxies because slower curing epoxies may drain out of the thickened mixture before cure, resulting in cause glue-starved joints

 WEST SYSTEM® fillers can also be added to G/5 to create a thickened adhesive.
 403 Microfibers thickens epoxy fastest of all our high-density fillers.
 Add thickeners quickly while stirring the epoxy so you have meaningful working time left to use the epoxy.
 Once thickened, G/5 can be used to fill missing sections in broken objects as they are being glued back together.
-Tissue paper and small bits of cotton balls can also be used as gap fillers if they are wet out with G/5 adhesive just before forcing them into location with a tooth pick.
+Tissue paper and small bits of cotton balls can also be used as gap fillers if they are wet out with G/5 adhesive just before forcing them into place with a toothpick.

-You can add color to G/5 Adhesive by adding wood sanding dust, powdered chalk line chalk, powdered paints like Tempera paint or small amounts of acrylic paint pigments and lettering enamel.
-Other coloring options include metal flake, metal powders, crushed stone and glitter.
+You can add color to G/5 Adhesive by adding wood sanding dust, powdered chalk line chalk, powdered paints like Tempera paint, or small amounts of acrylic paint pigments and lettering enamel.
+Other coloring options include metal flake, metal powders, crushed stone, and glitter.
 Add color additives quickly while stirring the epoxy so you have time left to use the epoxy.

-When you don’t want G/5 adhesive to stick
+When you don’t want G/5 Adhesive to stick

 Use shiny Cellophane® tape to mask off areas where you don’t want the epoxy to stick.
 You could also use electrical tape, a plastic drop cloth or plastic food storage bags.
 Vaseline, paste wax, shortening and cooking sprays can be applied to objects to contaminate the surface to keep the epoxy from sticking.